Landau (automobile): Ford Thunderbird Landau

 Ford marketed versions of the Ford Thunderbird using Landau as a model name.
 The 1962 Landau was a hardtop that included a padded vinyl roof in white or black with simulated S-bars with a raised wing Thunderbird emblem on the C-pillars.
 This model was popular and contributed to increased sales.

 The "Town Landau" model was a model of the 1966 Thunderbird line.
-It featured a wide rear C-pillar with no rear quarter windows with painted roof or available with a vinyl-covered roof that came in black, white, parchment, or sage gold and included color-coordinated S-bars.
+It featured a wide rear C-pillar with no rear quarter windows with a painted roof or available with a vinyl-covered roof that came in black, white, parchment, or sage gold and included color-coordinated S-bars.

 The Thunderbird was redesigned for 1967 and included a four-door sedan body design with rear-hinged (suicide) doors.
 All four-door models included a vinyl roof and landau bars giving them the official name of "Landau Sedan".
 The C-pillar was visually extended into the rear door window area and covered to match the vinyl top, with the landau bars helping camouflage the cut line.
 The simulated landau design with overwrought trim on the four-door model has been described as "a one-car funeral procession".

-The Town Landau two-door version was reintroduced as a mid-1977 model with standard luxury features, and it was continued for several more years.
+The Town Landau two-door version was reintroduced as a mid-1977 model as the most luxurious Thunderbird that included many standard comfort and trim features.
+It did not have any simulated landau bars, only the "Town Landau" name in script etched on the opera windows.
+This top model continued to be marketed for several more years.